Supersingular irreducible symplectic varieties: Moduli spaces of sheaves on abelian surfaces

 Observe that $A_{0}^{\lambda}$ is isomorphic, as algebraic varieties, to the disjoint union of $\gcd(\lambda)^{4}$ copies of the abelian variety $A^{l-1}$, where $\gcd(\lambda)$ is the greatest common divisor of $\lambda_{1}, \cdots, \lambda_{l}$.
 As a result, the motive of $X$ is a direct sum of the motives of some powers of $A$ with Tate twists, precisely:

 Since $A$ is supersingular, $\frh(X)$ is by definition a supersingular abelian motive.
 The fully supersingular Bloch--Beilinson conjecture for $X$ follows from Corollary \ref{cor:SSAV}.

-To establish the supersingular Bloch--Beilinson-Beauville conjecture for $X$, it remains to show the section property conjecture for it.
-But this is done in Fu--Vial \cite[\S~5.5.2]{FuVial17}, where the argument works equally in positive characteristics. \end{proof}
+To establish the supersingular Bloch--Beilinson--Beauville conjecture for $X$, it remains to show the section property conjecture for it.
+But this is done in Fu--Vial \cite[\S\,5.5.2]{FuVial17}, where the argument works equally in positive characteristics. \end{proof}

 Finally, we show the RCC Conjecture for the generalized Kummer varieties: \begin{proposition} Let $A$ be a supersingular abelian surface and $n$ a natural number, then the generalized Kummer variety $K_{n}(A)$ is rationally chain connected. \end{proposition} \begin{proof} The main input is Shioda's theorem \cite{MR0572983} that the Kummer K3 surface $K_{1}(A)$ is unirational.
 Let us first consider the singular model of $K_{n}(A)$, namely where $A^{n+1}_{0}:=\left\{(x_{0}, \cdots, x_{n})\in A^{n+1}~~\vert~~ \sum_{i}x_{i}=O\right\}$ equipped with the natural $\fS_{n+1}$-action by permutation.
 A typical element of $K'_{n}(A)$ is thus denoted by $\{x_{0}, \cdots, x_{n}\}$.